tektoncd/community/teps/0003-tekton-catalog-organization.md

     3. Existing users of the resource can choose what versions of the resources they can use

-3. Updates to already published resources should be a new versioned release instead of updating the existing released version.
+3. If an update change the behavior of an already published task, the updated task should be a released as a new version.

 4. Users of the catalog can reference Tasks in the catalog in their TaskRuns and Pipelines including the version they would like to use